Google Scholar LinkedIn arXiv ResearchGate ORCID Web of Science

 • Research

-Real-world systems are often subject to uncertainties and disturbances, which may stem from external influences or unmodelled dynamics.
-Such uncertainties can lead to an unsafe control behavior if not properly managed.
-Yet, robustifying the controller to all possible uncertainties can lead to a poor performance.
+Real-world systems are often subject to uncertainties and disturbances, which may stem from external influences or dynamics which are hard to model.
+Accordingly, these effects are often difficult to predict and approximated as stochastic perturbations, which can lead to an unsafe control behavior if not properly managed.

-Related to my theoretical work, I am interested in practical applications involving biological systems, such as medical instruments as well as precision agriculture.
+Related to my theoretical work, I am interested in practical applications involving biological systems, such as medical instruments and precision agriculture.
 Not only do such systems have highly nonlinear dynamics, making them challenging to control.
 But they are also subject to biological variability, introducing uncertainties in the evolution of the system state.

 Biography